kilobyte/compsize/README.md

 # Installation:

-Besides regular C toolchain, you need btrfs userspace headers, usually installed as part of btrfs-progs; SuSE ships them inside libbtrfs-devel.
+Besides regular C toolchain, you need btrfs userspace headers.
+On Debian (incl. derivatives like Ubuntu) they're in libbtrfs-dev, SuSE ships them inside libbtrfs-devel, they used to come with btrfs-progs before.
 Required kernel: 3.16, btrfs-progs: 3.18 (untested!).